-Scott Coltrane was named senior vice president and provost at the University of Oregon in February 2014 following a comprehensive national search.
+Scott Coltrane was named provost and senior vice president at the University of Oregon in February 2014 following a comprehensive national search.
 He had been serving as the interim senior vice president and provost since July 2013.
 He also served as interim UO president from August 2014 until July 2015.

 As the chief academic officer for the university, the provost provides leadership for matters that affect academic programs, research, and outreach involving faculty members, students, and staff members.

 The University of Oregon is pleased to announce W. Andrew Marcus as Tykeson Dean of Arts and Sciences.
 Additionally, we are honored to introduce Christoph Lindner as the new dean of the School of Architecture and Allied Arts, Juan-Carlos Molleda as the new dean of the School of Journalism and Communication, and David Conover as vice president for research and innovation.
 A decision is forthcoming in the search for dean of the Lundquist College of Business.

 This is an exciting time for the University of Oregon.
 We are embarking on a new era with a new Board of Trustees, a new president, and ambitious goals for fundraising and increasing state support.
 As we step into the future, we must focus on our vision of pursuing academic excellence in all that we do.
 This vision will be realized by expanding our faculty and enhancing our capacity for innovation and research.

 President Schill and I are pleased to share with you the final strategic framework document, simply and appropriately titled, “EXCELLENCE.”
 This document is the culmination of over a year of work by more than fifty individuals who served on four strategic work groups.
 The final strategic framework document articulates a vision for the UO and establishes clear priorities and strategies to help realize that vision.